UHF CB: Current UHF CB band plan (80 Channels)

 General chat channels are used in simplex mode, repeater channels must be used in duplex mode.
 If you are not using a repeater it is recommended to choose a "general chat" channel.

+Malaysia

+On 1 April 2010, the Malaysian Communications and Multimedia Commission (MCMC) introduced PMR446 (446.00625 MHz to 446.093750 MHz and 446.103125 MHz to 446.196875 MHz) in addition to 26.965 MHz to 27.405 MHz as a class assignment.
+Subsequently, the MCMC revoked 477 MHz personal radio service as a class assignment on 1 January 2022.

 New Zealand

 New Zealand offers a similar PRS service.
 New Zealand's Personal Radio Service (PRS) and 26 MHz Citizens Band radio are very similar to Australia's UHF Citizens Band and 27 MHz Citizens Band services.

 The New Zealand Government's Ministry of Commerce introduced the UHF PRS in 1996 to allow for freely available short-range wireless communications outside the 26 MHz CB band.
 The UHF (but not VHF) band was selected due to its ability to withstand atmospheric and groundwave interference unlike the existing 26 MHz allocation.